MaastrichtU-BISS/FAIVOR-ML-Validator/README.md

 The server will be running on [http://localhost:8000](http://localhost:8000).
 You can access the API documentation at [http://localhost:8000/docs](http://localhost:8000/docs).

+## Docker Requirements

+**Important:** This service requires Docker access to validate ML models.
+When running in a container, you must mount the Docker socket.
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

 ## Local development

 To get started with this project, please follow these steps to set up the environment and configure Jupyter for notebook use: